Join us in honoring the legacy of

 The stories of African American service members from Williamson County showcase a historic legacy of service and courage.
 From over 300 formerly enslaved men fighting for the Union to heroes like Medal of Honor recipient First Sergeant George Jordan and Tuskegee Airman Captain Thomas Patton, these individuals broke barriers and faced the gravest dangers, including PFC Richard Carothers, who was honored posthumously for his service in Vietnam.
 Their stories, along with those of countless others who served in every American conflict since the Civil War, embody a profound commitment to our country.
-Their sacrifices and achievements forge a poignant reminder of their indispensable contributions to the nation's history.
+Their sacrifices and achievements forge a poignant reminder of their indispensable contributions to the nation's history

 It’s time our community joined hands to honor the achievements, dedication, and unwavering fidelity of these great Americans.